-In strong contrast to the nodal array, the P- and S-waveforms recorded by the DAS array show a low degree of coherence (Fig. 6).
-While individual cable segments may exhibit some internal coherence (analysed further in Section 3.4), this coherence does not persist across the array.
+In strong contrast to the nodal array, the P and S waveforms recorded by the DAS array show a low degree of coherence (Fig. 6).
+While individual cable segments may exhibit some internal coherence (analysed further in Sect.
+3.4), this coherence does not persist across the array.
 There are several factors that contribute to the incoherence of the recorded signals.
 Firstly, for a horizontal cable, the DAS strain is a combination of gradients of the two horizontal components of the wavefield, which may lead to unfavourable interference.
 Secondly, the amplitudes of the DAS recordings depend strongly on the coupling of the fibre-optic cable to the ground (Wang et al., 2018) and on the angle of incidence of the incoming plane wave (Martin et al., 2018), so that various segments at different locations and with different fibre orientations experience variable signal-to-noise ratios.
 Thirdly, depending on the orientation of the fibre, S-wave polarity flips are anticipated (Fang et al., 2020).
-These polarity flips are due to the projection of the particle motion onto the fibre, leading to contraction in some segments and extension in others (Lindsey et al., 2017).
-Lastly, spatial gradients of the particle velocity (i.e. strain rates) are highly sensitive to local heterogeneities (Singh et al., 2020), and their amplitudes are inversely proportional to the apparent phase velocity so that slow waves (often scattered waves) are amplified.
+These polarity flips are due to the projection of the particle motion onto the fibre, leading to contraction in some segments and extension in others (Lind-

 Figure 4.
-Beamforming results of the P-waves recorded by the nodal array.
+Beamforming results of the P waves recorded by the nodal array.
 Each panel shows the MUSIC pseudo-power for the candidate combination of azimuth and apparent velocity (reciprocal of slowness) normalised to lie between 0 and 1.
-For visual clarity we clip the colours at a normalised pseudo-power of 0.8 (i.e. at 80% of the maximum pseudo-power).
-The apparent velocity is plotted up to $10~\rm km~s^{-1}$, with radial grid increments of $2~\rm km~s^{-1}$ (indicated by the red numbers).
+For visual clarity we clip the colours at a normalised pseudo-power of 0.8 (i.e. at 80 % of the maximum pseudo-power).
+The apparent velocity is plotted up to 10 km s^{-1} , with radial grid increments of 2 km s^{-1} (indicated by the red numbers).
 The frequency bands and components are indicated above each column and beside each row, respectively.
 The true back-azimuth of the source is indicated by a red star in each panel.